jnozzi/cocoadev.com/markdown/POPThreeHelp.md

 Hey, y'all!

 I'm trying to make a mail client, but I cannot get it to work.
-I have tried with several different socket-classes (General/SmallSockets, General/NetSocket..) but what happens is all the time the same:
+I have tried with several different socket-classes (SmallSockets, NetSocket..) but what happens is all the time the same:

 *    1. I connct to the POP3 server on port 110